codelingo/docs/docs/getting-started.md

   - import: codelingo/go/bool-param
 ```

 For more information about importing Tenets please see the [Tenet guide](concepts/tenets.md#importing).
-Existing Tenets driven by best practices and the community can be found via [the Hub](https://codelingo.io/hub/tenets)
+Existing Tenets to import (driven by best practices and the community) can be found [on the Hub](https://codelingo.io/hub/tenets)

 To write custom Tenets requires use of CodeLingo Query Language (CLQL).
 CLQL relies on importing Lexicons, which provide a set of domain specific facts to work with.
 All Tenets require at minimum a `name` and `query`.